Hyderabad Lakes: FTL and Buffer Zone Check

 Heavy restrictions; industrial and large construction prohibited

-In the Nalla Cheruvu case at Kukatpally, HYDRAA found the 27-acre lake had 14 acres encroached, with more than 50 structures including apartment buildings in four acres of buffer zone and 25 buildings in three acres of FTL.
+In the Nalla Cheruvu case at Kukatpally, HYDRAA found that 14 of the lake's 27 acres had been encroached.
+More than 50 structures including apartment buildings occupied four acres of buffer zone, with 25 additional buildings standing directly inside three acres of FTL.
 At Neknampur in Manikonda, four villas from a complex costing approximately Rs 2 crore each were demolished in January 2025 after Manikonda municipality cancelled building permissions that should never have been granted.
 An HMDA-issued NOC does not override the FTL boundary.
 If the lake's FTL line runs through the plot, the property is in jeopardy.

 Which Hyderabad Neighbourhoods Carry the Highest FTL and Buffer Zone Risk